gcoUVa/onofre4web/content/concept/cta.md

 ONOFRE-4 aims to develop efficient planning and management mechanisms for network infrastructures equipped with computing resources.
-The focus is on providing support for connected, reliable and secure mobility, with special consideration given to the interrelation between networks operated by different actors.<br>
+The focus is on providing support for connected, reliable and secure mobility, with special consideration given to the interrelation between networks operated by different actors.<p>
 In concrete terms, the project starts from the assumption that to fully exploit the potential of connected mobility in general, it is essential to have robust and reliable communication infrastructures, both wired and wireless, equipped with computing resources, and supported by effective orchestration procedures.
 It also highlights the importance of considering multi-operator and even multi-stakeholder scenarios.
 As